nialov/fractopo/README.rst

 2. Analysis of lineament & fracture trace data

-Validation is done to make sure the data is valid for the analysis and is crucial as analysis cannot take into account different kinds of geometrical and topological inconsistencies between the traces.
+Validation is done to make sure the data is valid for the analysis and is crucial as analysis cannot take into account different kinds of geometric and topological inconsistencies between the traces.

 Input data